grafana/tempo/docs/sources/tempo/setup/deployment.md

 In microservices mode, components are deployed in distinct processes.
 Scaling is per component, which allows for greater flexibility in scaling and more granular failure domains.
-This is the preferred method for a production deployment, but it is also the most complex
+This is the preferred method for a production deployment, but it is also the most complex.

 The configuration associated with each component's deployment specifies a `target`.
 For example, to deploy a `querier`, the configuration would contain `target: querier`.
 A command-line deployment may specify the `-target=querier` flag.
-Each of the components referenced in [Architecture]({{< relref "./architecture" >}}) must be deployed in order to get a working Tempo instance.
+Each of the components referenced in [Architecture]({{< relref "../operations/architecture" >}}) must be deployed in order to get a working Tempo instance.

 Find a docker-compose deployment example at: